History and architecture of hall construction in Karlsruhe

 Foundation of the ZKM | Center for Art and Media

-In 1989, the ZKM | Center for Art and Media is founded in Karlsruhe, which is supposed to move into a new building as the center of the "electronic Bauhaus" under Heinrich Klotz as director.
-Rem Koolhaas wins the architectural competition, but his building cannot be realized for cost reasons.
-Hallenbau A was chosen instead.
-Renovations began in 1993, but left the original structure of the building largely untouched.
-The architectural firm Schweger + Partner from Hamburg added bridges and walkways as passageways, and added today's media theater and a cube in front of the building.
-In 1997, the ZKM is officially opened and, together with the Städtische Galerie and the Hochschule für Gestaltung, which have also moved in, is located under a historic, yet modern and innovative roof.
+In 1989, the ZKM | Center for Art and Media in Karlsruhe is founded.
+As the center of the "electronic Bauhaus" under director Heinrich Klotz, it is actually supposed to move into a new building.
+Rem Koolhaas won the architectural competition, but his design could not be realized due to cost considerations.
+Instead, Hallenbau was chosen.
+Renovations began in 1993, but the original structure of the building remained largely untouched.
+The Hamburg-based architectural firm Schweger + Partner adds bridges and walkways as passageways, supplements the current media theater, and adds a cube in front of the building.
+In 1997, the ZKM is officially opened and, together with the Karlsruhe Art Museum (formerly the Municipal Gallery) and the University of Design, which have also moved in, is located under a historic yet modern and innovative shared roof.